 - Bone densitometry

 - Computed tomography

 As you might expect, there’s quite a divergence in education between a doctor and a technologist.
 The road to a career as a radiologic technologist is much shorter—the Radiologic Technology Associate’s degree program at Rasmussen University can be completed in as few as 24 months.3 Pair this education with professional certification through the American Registry of Radiologic Technologists®, and you’ll be well on your way.
 That said, licensure requirements are not uniform across all states, so make sure you understand the requirements of the state in which you wish to practice.

 Radiologists are licensed physicians with a specialty in radiology, so they require the lengthy education and training process that comes with working as a physician.
 That means four years of undergrad followed by four years of medical school and a residency program, according to the BLS.2 All said and done, it can take eight to 12 years to become a radiologist.2

 “It’s a long process,” says Krysty Radabaugh, director of Operations/Chief MRI Technology at All-American Teleradiology.
 “Not many have or will take the time.”

 Though the educational requirements differ, Radabaugh says both careers require time, effort and precision in their work.
 After all, the right image and corresponding diagnosis can be the difference between life and death for patients.

-Financial compensation for radiologists is in line with what you’d expect for a physician.
-According to the BLS, the 2021 mean annual wage for radiologists was $301,720.2 Their job outlook is also positive, with employment of all healthcare diagnosing or treating practitioners projected to grow at a faster-than-average rate of 12 percent from 2020 through 2030.2
+Radiologists are also looking at a positive job outlook, with employment of all healthcare diagnosing or treating practitioners projected to grow at a faster-than-average rate of 12 percent from 2020 through 2030.2

 Radiologic technologist vs. radiologist: Important qualities